Xinomavro: Wine regions

 Red wine made from Xinomavro in the Naousa region has become one of Greece's most important and well regarded wines.
 The Naousa Protected Designation of Origin (PDO) was established in 1971 and mandates the use of 100% Xinomavro grapes.
 Good examples age well due to the wine's high acidity and tannin content, and can be similar enough to wines made from Nebbiolo grapes that comparisons are often made to Italy's highly regarded Barolo.

 In Goumenissa the grape is often blended with Negoska to produce very fruity wines with high alcohol levels.

+In recent years, artificial aging of red xinomavro wines has been a topic of research for several purposes.